hurxxxx/openapi-nl-postgres/README.md

 ## 📋 Key Features

-- **Natural Language → SQL**: Ask questions in plain English, get SQL queries
+- **Natural Language → SQL**: Ask questions in plain English, get SQL queries powered by Vanna.AI
+- **Open WebUI Integration**: Use as a tool server with Open WebUI for LLM-powered database interactions
-- **Auto-Training**: System learns your database schema automatically
+- **Auto-Training**: System learns your database schema automatically using Vanna.AI's RAG framework
 - **Custom Training**: Enhance with your own examples and documentation
-- **Query Execution & Explanation**: Run queries and understand the results
+- **Query Execution & Explanation**: Run queries and understand the results with visualizations

 ## 🔌 OpenAPI Integration

 Built on OpenAPI standards, this service can be easily integrated with:
+- **Open WebUI** and other LLM platforms that support OpenAPI tool servers
 - Enterprise applications
 - Mobile apps
 - Web dashboards
 - BI tools
 - Third-party services

-The standardized API endpoints make it compatible with any system that supports REST APIs.
+The standardized API endpoints make it compatible with any system that supports REST APIs, with special emphasis on integration with LLM platforms like Open WebUI for natural language database interactions.

 ## ⚙️ Simple Configuration